dkvz/certificate-expiration-checker/README.md

 * Parsing x509 certs using OpenSSL: https://docs.rs/openssl/0.9.14/openssl/x509/struct.X509.html
   * I'm not going to use OpenSSL, it either requries compiling the entire lib with the Rust program or linking to a system lib which I'd rather avoid.
 * Parsing x509 in "pem" format: https://docs.rs/x509-parser/0.6.2/x509_parser/pem/index.html
+  * Using version 0.6 of x509_parser creates an infinite loop.
+Yeah.

 I should use one for command line arguments but I figured I'd learn more things by doing it from scratch.